Top 6 Ways You Can Reduce Field Service Operations Cost

 - Inspection and validation of the task

 Set metrics and evaluate the performance profile of each field service technician and determine the compensation and rewards based on the metrics achieved.
+You may find this post on the top field service metrics leaders track helpful.

 6. Get Real-time Business Information